Be the first, order the brand new Galaxy S24 FE, Galaxy Tab S10 Ultra, order the KING Galaxy S24 Ultra!

 By

 Samsung's Unpacked event is two weeks away now.
 The company will take to the stage in Paris on July 10th, 2024, to unveil a handful of new devices, including foldable phones, wireless earbuds, and smartwatches.
-As you'd have expected by now, renders of all upcoming Samsung devices have been thoroughly leaked online, so there's nothing left to the imagination.
+As you'd have expected by now, renders of all upcoming Samsung devices have been thoroughly leaked online.

 Any company can make a similar product, just like any company can make a smartphone that's a rectangle.
 Be that as it may, even some of the Korean giant's most loyal fans will come away from this feeling that Samsung no doubt took inspiration from Apple.

 This is simply the result of a wider convergence in the tech industry.
-Companies are moving closer to each other in terms of design language and software experience instead of taking risky bets on new form factors or software experiences.
-If there's something you can do on iOS, chances are you can do it on Android or One UI as well, and vice version.
+Companies are moving closer to each other in terms of design language and software experience.
+They're less keen on taking risky bets on new form factors or software experiences.
+If there's something you can do on iOS, chances are you can do it on Android or One UI as well, and vice versa.

-Apple's similarly struggling with selling its Vision Pro extended reality headed that it spent a lot of time and money developing.
+Apple's similarly struggling with selling its Vision Pro extended reality headset.
 It's too expensive, the use cases are too limited, and the novelty is wearing off far too quickly.
 Apple is now potentially at a point where it's taking inspiration from Samsung's discontinued Gear VR headsets to get people to buy more headsets.

 What I feel is that there now prevails an unintended truce between Apple and Samsung.
 We're in calmer waters now and with this convergence in experiences it should, in theory, become easier to switch between the two brands.
 Consumers will ultimately come to realize that sacrificing revolutionary upgrades at the altar of stability is a sacrifice worth making.